sischei/crest_comp_econ/README.md

 ## Detailed list of topics of the mini-course

-There will be three lectures (3x45 min per lecture) that will cover the following topics:
+There will be three lectures (consisting of 3x45 min per lecture) that will cover the following topics:

 **Lecture** | **Date** | **Time** | **Main Topics**
 -----------|-----|------|------